 At around 9-12 months of age we should start looking at changing what we have been feeding.
 You want to look for a premium adult cat food to feed which is within your budget.
-Black Hawk, Royal Canin and Hills are great choices.
+Iams, Black Hawk, Purina, Royal Canin, Hills and Whiskas are great choices.

 Biscuits are better for cats, and good quality biscuits help to prevent tartar build up on their teeth.
 As cats age teeth problems can occur, so by feeding well formulated biscuits you can help prevent or prolong the onset of dental disease.
-Talk to your veterinarian about the best food to feed.
+Talk to your veterinarian about the best food you can feed.
 Also make sure you have fresh water available at all times.